RSS

 With version 6.2.1, the number of components the Sysdig Platform requires to run both Sysdig Secure and Sysdig Monitor is nearly doubled.
 This release introduces new product features in both products, as well as upgrades and enhancements of the datastores from the last major release in September 2021.

 Sysdig has provided general testing with Platform configurations on 5.1.x and 6.0.x branches.
-Below is a table comparision of the CPU and Memory requirements for a Sysdig backend with 600 agents connected to each.
+The table below compares the CPU and memory requirements for a Sysdig backend with 600 agents connected to each.

 VersionCPU RequirementsMemory Requirements